BitsFusion: 1.99 bits Weight Quantization of Diffusion Model: Mixed Precision Quantization for Diffusion Models

 With the above observations, we then develop the strategy for bit-width assignments.
 We select MSE and CLIP as our quantitative metrics, along with the number of parameters of each layer as the indicator of size savings.

 \textbf{Assigning bits based on MSE.} Intuitively, layers with more parameters and lower quantization error are better candidates for extremely low-bit quantization, as the overall bit widths of the model can be significantly reduced.
 According to this, we propose a layer size-aware sensitivity score $\mathcal{S}$.
 For the $i_{th}$ layer, its sensitivity score for the $b$-bits ($b \in \{1, 2, 3\}$) is defined as $\mathcal{S}_{i,b} = {M}_{i,b} {N}^{-\eta}_i$, where $M$ denotes the MSE error, $N$ is the total number of parameters of the layer, and $\eta \in [0, 1]$ denotes the parameter size factor.
-To determine the bit width (\ie, $b^*$) for each layer, we define a sensitivity threshold as $\mathcal{S}_{o}$, and the $i_{th}$ layer is assigned to $b_i^*$-bits, where $b_i^* = \min\{b | \mathcal{S}_{i,b} < \mathcal{S}_{o}\}$.
-The remaining layers are $4$ bits.